rustamlatypov/parallel-radixsort/README.md

 Implementations of the sequential and parallel LSD radix sorts.
 LSD radix sort is a rather straightforward and sequential algorithm.
 LSD parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
 Multicore processing is achieved using Java's ForkJoinTask framework.

-Both algorithms are benchmarked against Scala's own implementation of quicksort, i.e., scala.util.Sorting.quickSort, using the tests included in /tests.
+Both algorithms are benchmarked against Scala's own implementation of quicksort, i.e., `scala.util.Sorting.quickSort`, using the tests included in `/tests`.
 After the validity of the algorithms is tested, System.nanoTime is used to time the algorithms and to compare them to Scala's quicksort.

 ## Results

-macOS Movaje 10.14.6, Intel Core i5-7600 Kaby Lake 3.5 GHz.
+macOS Movaje 10.14.6, Intel Core i5-7600 Kaby Lake 3.5 GHz. <br/>
 Average scores for 10 runs with ``n`` sized input arrays:

 ```